City of Light Publishing

-When Canisius College Press was told to cease publishing, Marti Gorman—co-founder of City of Light—swept in, determined not to let its beautiful books about Buffalo be locked in closets and allowed to go out-of-print.
-Together with Joe Bieron, the extraordinary chemistry professor at the helm of Canisius College Press, Gorman co-founded Buffalo Heritage Unlimited.
+When Canisius College Press was told to cease publishing, Marti Gorman swept in, determined not to let its beautiful books about Buffalo be locked in closets and allowed to go out-of-print.
+Joe Bieron, the extraordinary chemistry professor at the helm of Canisius College Press, and Gorman co-founded Buffalo Heritage Press.

-Buffalo Heritage Unlimited operated from 2006 to 2019 as Western New York’s premier book publisher.
+Buffalo Heritage operated from 2006 to 2019 as Western New York’s premier book publisher.
 With a mission to celebrate the city’s renaissance—and to show that there’s much more to Buffalo than snow—Buffalo Heritage published beautiful books like B is for Buffalo: An Aerial Alphabet and GardenWalk Buffalo.
-The latter was instrumental in turning the city into a first class garden tourism destination.
+The latter was instrumental in turning the city into a first-class garden tourism destination.

 City of Light is, in part, a nod to the publishing company’s hometown: Buffalo, New York.
-Buffalo earned the nickname City of Light in late 1800s when it became the first city to have electric streetlights.
-The moniker spread around the world in 1901 when Buffalo, the eighth largest city in the nation and the most most extensively lighted city of its time, hosted the Pan-American Exposition.
+Buffalo became known as the City of Light in late 1800s when it was the first city to have electric streetlights.
+The moniker spread around the world in 1901 when Buffalo, the eighth largest city in the nation and the most extensively lighted city of its time, hosted the Pan-American Exposition.
 A major feature of the Exposition was the electric lighting, which was made possible by hydroelectric power, courtesy of neighboring Niagara Falls.